www.isleofwightweather.co.uk - uk storm detection and sferics

 LightningRing

-Isleofwightweather.co.uk cannot be held responsible for the accuracy of this data.
+The Isle Of Wight Weather Station Network cannot be held responsible for the accuracy of this data.
 We will attempt to keep the data systems running, but occasionally they may go offline for maintenance.
-Copyright © isleofwightweather 2003-2009.
+Copyright © isleofwightweather 2003-2015.
 All copyrights, trademarks, service marks, and logo's are the respective property of their holders.
 This site may not be copied without the written consent of isleofwightweather.
 All text that is intellectual property is copyrighted.
 Images and our logos are copyrighted and may not be reproduced in any way without the written consent of isleofwightweather.
 We sell spare parts for milking machines, dairy water heaters and portable milking machines.
-Specialist dairy engineers and milking machine installers here.
-Also see iww.co.uk, iww.com, iww.info, iww.org, and iww.net which are all part of the Isle of Wight Weather Station Network.
-This site is maintained by Shaun Wheeler and was last updated on 18/01/2009.
+Specialist dairy engineers and milking machine installers here. dc engineering are the leading Isle of Wight PAT Testers.
+Also see iww.co.uk, iww.com, iww.info, iww.org, iww.eu, iww.cc and iww.net which are all part of the Isle of Wight Weather Station Network.
+This site is supported by calf-feeding, and is maintained by Shaun Wheeler.
+Last updated on 24/04/2019.